There are four main types of technical indicator that help analysts interpret the stock market. This guide explores them in more detail.

 Indicators appear as an addition or overlay on trading charts designed to provide insights about price movement.
 The indicators appear in the shape of candlesticks that traders can use to predict where the price is likely to go.

+II.
 Types of Indicators

 There are four main types of indicators in the markets: